FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 amended by the Local Government Reform Act, 2014, subject to finances available, is

-adopted, as circulated, without amendment (Item 8 on Meeting agenda).”--- 36
+adopted, as circulated, without amendment (Item 8 on Meeting agenda).”
+---
+36

 The Mayor indicated that a vote would be taken on the adoption of the draft Budget as